 1996 Howard Crabtree does not get to see the opening of his When Pigs Fly, as he died of AIDS complications less than two months earlier.
 The musical revue with wild costumes, conceived by Crabtree and Mark Waldrop with music by Dick Gallagher, plays 334 performances at Off-Broadway's Douglas Fairbanks Theatre.

-1998 A new production of Ernest Thompson’s play, On Golden Pond opens at the Theatre at the Center in Indiana.
+1998 A new production of Ernest Thompson’s On Golden Pond opens at the Theatre at the Center in Indiana.
 Starring as the older couple who try to come to terms with their children and their lives, are Nanette Fabray and Art Kassul.
 The production runs through September 6.

 2002 "Would you shut your phones off for Christ sakes?"
 Those are the words shouted by actor Stanley Tucci during today's performance of Frankie and Johnny in the Clair de Lune at Broadway's Belasco Theatre, in response to an audience member's persistently ringing cell phone, which had followed many others at recent performances.
 Press coverage of the outburst fuels calls for a ban on pagers and cell phones in New York's theatres and museums.
 The law is put into effect in 2003.

 2003 Broadway, Off-Broadway, and many regional shows are canceled when a power blackout deprives most of the Northeast U.S. of electric power.

 2005 The life story of Beatle John Lennon comes to Broadway in a biographical revue, Lennon, directed by Don Scardino, with Lennon's widow, Yoko Ono, acting as consultant.
 The production, in which multiple actors play the title character, confuses some critics and audiences, leading to a brief five-week run at the Broadhurst Theatre.
 The cast includes Will Chase, Chuck Cooper, Mandy Gonzalez, Terrence Mann, and Julia Murney.